liutikas/liutikas.github.io/_posts/2025-03-05-Thats-Gonna-Leave-A-Mark.md

 mastodon: 114112468305378132
 ---

-You've likely encountered plugin declaration like this:
+You've likely encountered plugin declarations like this:

 ```kotlin
 plugins {